-Adu Boahen’s father is responsible for the 4th Republic we’re enjoying – Ofori-Atta
+Adu Boahen’s father is responsible for the 4th republic we’re enjoying – Ofori-Atta

 He bemoaned the set-up of Adu Boahen, whose father, he said is responsible for the establishment of the 4th Republic of Ghana.

 “… on Tuesday, Prof Adu Boahen’s son was also entrapped with something.
 And you will see a gentleman whose father is responsible for our being here because he broke the culture of silence.
-And that then resulted in the 1st Republic that we are all enjoying,” he said.
+And that then resulted in the 4th republic that we are all enjoying,” he said.

 The President of Ghana, Nana Addo Dankwa Akufo-Addo, sacked his Minister of State in Charge of Finance, Charles Adu Boahen, on Monday, November 14, 2022.